Mamta013/Product-Recommendation-System/README.md

 ## Executive Summary
-This project implemented a SQL-based Superstore Data Warehouse and developed product recommendation models to improve customer experience and sales strategies.
-By analyzing data from 10,000 customers, the system identified profitable market segments, forecasted sales trends, and provided personalized product recommendations.
+This project built a **SQL**-based Superstore Data Warehouse and developed product recommendation models to enhance customer experience and sales strategies.
+By analyzing data from **10,000** customers, the system identified profitable market segments, predicted sales trends, and provided personalized product recommendations.

-Key insights included the dominance of the "Consumer" segment in profitability, the significant role of California as the top-performing market, and strategies for improvement in underperforming regions such as North Dakota.
+Key insights included the **Consumer** segment being the most profitable, **California** as the top-performing market, and strategies to improve underperforming regions like **North Dakota**.

 ## Codes